-The Equality Policy Unit is currently consulting on the draft versions of the University’s Disability and LGBT+ Equality Frameworks.
+The Equality & Inclusion Unit is currently consulting on the draft versions of the University’s Disability and LGBT+ Equality Frameworks.
 These frameworks follow the structure set out in our overall institutional Equality & Inclusion Framework 2020-25 with 5 themes: culture, staff and the working environment, students and student education, research and innovation, and infrastructure.
 The documents have been discussed at the E&IDG and the overall approach endorsed by E&IB.
 The formal consultations are now engaging with a wider range of stakeholders including trades unions, staff networks, LUU, Wellbeing, Safety & Health, Disability Services, Facilities Directorate, Education Engagement, Leeds Doctoral College and the Communications Team.

 Alongside these frameworks, the corresponding action plans are also being developed, which will include SMART actions, prioritised to meet the needs of the institution.